 Do your teeth feel like they don’t exactly fit together?
 Perhaps you have difficulties speaking or even experience teeth grinding at night?
-You might have a misaligned bite.
-Often called by several names, such as malocclusion, crossbite, overbite, underbite, and open bite, it’s a condition that could cause discomfort and pain in your life.
+You may be suffering from a misaligned bite.
+Often called by several different names, such as malocclusion, crossbite, overbite, underbite, and open bite, this condition often causes significant discomfort and pain.

 Here are a few signs to watch out for if you suspect your bite might be misaligned.

-An improperly fitting jaw might result in problems speaking, especially if the teeth obstruct the ability of your tongue to move correctly.
-This might lead to some people having problems enunciating words when they speak.
-Others might even develop a lisp which could cause self esteem issues while preventing clear enunciation of words.
+An improperly fitting jaw might result in problems speaking, especially if the teeth obstruct the ability of your tongue to move normally.
+This can lead to problems enunciating words when speaking.
+Some can even develop a lisp which makes it difficult to enunciate properly and can cause self-esteem issues.

 Difficulty Chewing or Biting